Kapernikov/skaffold-helm-tutorial/chapters/06-helm.md

 * Can you clean up our helm chart again ?
 * Can you also make the number of replicas configurable and try setting them using helm ?
 * Do you think it is really needed to completely uninstall/reinstall a helm chart after making changes ?

+> **Note**: we here split the image in two parts, a repository and a tag.
+This is not strictly needed (you could just go ahead and define a single `image` variable), but it is a good practice to split the image in two parts.
+This way you can easily override the tag without having to specify the whole image name.
+We also use the `appVersion` as a default image tag.
+This way, we can later easily release helm charts with a new version of the frontend without having to change the helm chart.

 ## Introducing a service for the frontend